mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.4.28 (November 3, 2025)
+-   **The Arcade Expansion:** Five new minigames have been added: Dragon's Dice (Farkle), Rune Breaker, Dungeon Dash, Forge Master, and Archer's Folly.
+-   **Arcade Leaderboard:** A new "All-Time Arcade Legends" leaderboard now appears in the Arcade, showing top players based on cumulative scores across all games.
+-   **High Score Display:** Each minigame card now displays the name of the current global high score holder.

 ### What's New in Version 0.4.27 (October 27, 2025)
 -   **Snake Minigame Overhaul:** The Snake minigame in the Arcade has been significantly improved for better playability.
 The game window is now larger, the initial speed is slower, a "3, 2, 1, GO!" countdown has been added, and players can now restart the game by pressing any arrow key on the "Game Over" screen.